monero-project/monero-site/resources/user-guides/mine-to-pool.md

 ---
 layout: static_page
-title: How to mine on a pool
+title: How to mine on a pool with xmr-stak-cpu
 ---
 # Selecting a pool